1998–99 Washington Capitals season

 The 1998–99 Washington Capitals season was the Washington Capitals 25th season in the National Hockey League (NHL).
-The Capitals missed the playoffs, despite their amazing run to the 1998 Stanley Cup Finals the previous year.
+The Capitals missed the playoffs for the first time since the 1996–97 season, despite their amazing run to the 1998 Stanley Cup Finals the previous year.

 Regular season

 The Caps opened the 1998–99 season by raising their "Eastern Conference Champions 1997–1998" banner to the rafters of the MCI Center then shutting out the Mighty Ducks of Anaheim 1–0 with Olaf Kolzig making 29 saves.

 On January 16, 1999, Kelly Miller scored just nine seconds into the overtime period to give the Caps a 3–2 road win over the Carolina Hurricanes.
 It would prove to be the fastest overtime goal scored during the 1998–99 regular season.

 On February 3, 1999, the Caps defeated the Tampa Bay Lightning at home by a score of 10–1.
 Peter Bondra scored four goals in the game.
 It was the first time that Washington had scored ten goals in a regular-season game since December 17, 1993, when they defeated the Ottawa Senators at home by a score of 11–2.

 On March 23, 1999, the Caps traded captain Dale Hunter, Joe Juneau (who had scored the OT goal that led the Caps to the 1998 Stanley Cup Finals), and Craig Berube.